Barrett Swanson: Career

+Swanson specializes in field-reporting on fringe subcultures.
+His pieces explore utopian experiments, spiritual communities, and niche gatherings—such as the "Ugly People Festival" in Italy, TikTok Influencers, toxic masculinity retreats, sober communities at the Bonnaroo music festival in order to understand how contemporary Americans seek belonging.

+Tik Tok / Influencing Culture: His most well-known, widely read, and acclaimed Harper’s longform piece, "The Anxiety of Influencers," explores Los Angeles TikTok mansions.
+Swanson lived with young content creators in a mansion in Beverly Hills to examine how fame, commodification, and influencing pressures distorted youth identity, increased anxiety, and turned selfhood into a product.

 Lost In Summerland

 Lost in Summerland is an essay collection “[chronicling] Swanson’s search for enlightenment amid the ruins of old paradigms,” using a “blend [of] memoir, immersion reporting, and cultural criticism”.
 Swanson explores topics like the fragility of masculinity, mental illness, and America following the wake of 9/11 and the Iraq War.
-The title essay, “Lost in Summerland,” explores the spiritual aftermath of his brother's recovery from serious brain injury, taking the author and his brother to New England and a convention for mystics.
+The title essay, “Lost in Summerland,” explores the spiritual aftermath of his brother's recovery from serious brain injury, taking the author and his brother to New England and a convention for spiritualists at Lily Dale.

+His new book, Equipment for Living: Notes on Selfhood after the End of the World, is forthcoming from Atria/Simon & Schuster.

 Awards

 Barrett Swanson was the winner of the 2015 Pushcart Prize for his short story, “Annie Radcliffe, You Are Loved”.
 He was also named the 2016-2017 Halls Emerging Artist Fellow at the Wisconsin Institute for Creative Writing.
 His work has been featured as notable in The Best American Short Stories (2019) and The Best American Essays (2014, 2015, 2017, 2019, 2020).